 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
 We make every effort to provide an environment in which children and adults feel safe, secure, valued and respected, and feel confident to talk if they are worried, believing they will be effectively listened to.
 The purpose of this policy is to provide staff, volunteers and governors with the framework they need in order to keep children safe and secure at CELT.
 The policy also informs parents and carers how we will safeguard their children whilst they are in our care.

 Key Personnel

-Designated Safeguarding Lead (DSL) is: Natalie Simmonds

-Contact details: head@lostwithielsch.org
+Designated Safeguarding Lead (DSL) is: Natalie Simmonds Contact details: dsl@lostwithielsch.org head@lostwithielsch.org

-Deputy Designated Safeguarding Lead (DDSL) is: Kate Webber
+Deputy DSL(s) is Kate Webber kwebber@lostwithielsch.org

-Contact details: kwebber@lostwithielsch.org